alan-turing-institute/WimbledonPlanner/README.md

 To setup wimbledon to use an Azure/some other remote database you will need to define all the relevant parameters for your server (drivername, host, database, username, password and port) in `~/.wimbledon/.sql_config` or as the relevant environment variables.

-The web app uses the wimbledon-planner Azure Database for PostgreSQL server in the Research Engineering subscription on Azure, and the necessary parameters can be found in the wimbledon-planner key vault, also in the Research Engineering subscription.
+The web app uses the wimbledon-planner Azure Database for PostgreSQL server in the Wimbledon Planner subscription on Azure, and the necessary parameters can be found in the wimbledon-planner key vault, also in the Wimbledon Planner subscription.

 ### GitHub